-These velocity distributions hint at the presence of a rotating structure such as the bar or the disc reflected by the major component with positive $V_{\phi}$.
+These velocity distributions hint at the presence of a rotating structure, such as the bar or the disc, reflected by the major component with positive $V_{\phi}$.
 The left-skewed nature of the $V_{\phi}$ with a bump around 0 \kms\, also hints at the presence of a pressure-supported component in the Galactic bulge.
-Similarly the peaked nature of MDF suggests at the presence of multiple stellar populations with possibly distinct kinematics.
-Several previous studies using different photometric and spectroscopic data hint towards presence of distinct galactic components such as the bar, disc or a pressure-supported component and link it to distinct metallicity regimes.
-Our data also reflects the presence of a combination of such chemo-kinematic components.
+Similarly, the peaked nature of the MDF suggests the presence of multiple stellar populations with possibly distinct kinematics.
+Several previous studies using different photometric and spectroscopic data have hinted at the presence of distinct galactic components, such as the bar, disc, and a pressure-supported component, and linked it to distinct metallicity regimes.
+Our data also reflect the presence of a combination of such chemo-kinematic components.